yegor256/blog/_drafts/procs.md

 See the difference?

-And, of course, an ideal approach would be use [composable decorators]({% pst 2015/feb/2015-02-26-composable-decorators %}) instead of these ugly static methods.
-But if it's not possible, for some reason, just don't make that static methods look like procedures.
+And, of course, an ideal approach would be to use [composable decorators]({% pst 2015/feb/2015-02-26-composable-decorators %}) instead of these ugly static methods.
+But, if it's not possible, for some reason, just don't make that static methods look like procedures.
-Create
+Make sure they always return results, which become arguments to further calls.